hammerspace-me/frontend/README.md

+# hammerspace-me/frontend

 ## About The Project

-A web application that provides a visual interface to manage a personal Hammerspace.
+Hammerspace is a virtual space for all the assets that belong to you.
+It helps you move and express yourself in the Metaverse.
+Hammerspace's focus is to enable interoperability and seamlessness.
+This web application provides a visual interface to manage a personal Hammerspace.
+Feel free to visit the [project website](https://www.hammerspace.me) or our [E2E demo](https://demo.hammerspace.me).

 ## Getting Started